 If you can’t remember when you last replaced your filter, turn off your unit totally and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be located in an adjoining filter case or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you see a lot of dust, you certainly should replace it.

 Greenery, vegetation and bushes can obstruct your condensing unit.
 This may reduce its airflow, make it less energy efficient and affect your comfort.
 Here’s a way you can get your system working properly again.

 - Switch off power totally at the breaker or external lever.

 - Clear vegetation debris around the unit.
 Once you’ve cleared bigger clutter within a two-foot range, you can use a soft brush or vacuum to slowly clean the unit’s fins.
-Crooked fins can also affect efficiency, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also affect efficiency.

 - Use a hose nozzle to carefully clean the fins from inside the equipment.
 Be careful to avoid getting moisture on the fan motor.